choijin/Twitter_Data_Pipeline_ETL/README.md

 ## Part III.
 Loading Data

 ### Why use AWS S3 for storing files?
-S3 makes it easy to store and access your files from anywhere.
+* S3 makes it easy to store and access your files from anywhere.
 It is cheap, reliable, and secure, making it a good option for storing important files and data.
 You can access your files from anywhere on the web and it integrates with other AWS services for more complex solutions.

+### What is boto3?
+* Boto3 is the Amazon Web Services (AWS) SDK for Python, which allows Python developers to write software that makes use of services like Amazon S3 and Amazon EC2.
+Boto3 makes it easy to integrate your Python application, library, or script with AWS services.

+### Steps
 * Create S3 bucket in AWS

 ![](/images/bucket.png)

 * Use boto3 to interact with S3 buckets and objects
-* Apply **os.environ['']** command to access .env files (by using os.environ to access the values stored in the .env file, you can keep sensitive information separate from your application code)
+* Apply **os.environ** command to access .env files (this way, you can keep sensitive information separate from your application code)